ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### CMake

-- We improved the detection of Python 2 and Python 3 in the CMake code of the Python bindings. *(René Schwaiger)*
+- We improved the detection of Python 2 and Python 3 in the CMake code of the Python bindings/plugins. *(René Schwaiger)*
 - We restructured the code of the [CMake module](https://master.libelektra.org/cmake/Modules/FindHaskell.cmake) we use to detect Haskell tools . *(René Schwaiger)*
 - <<TODO>>